KamRon-67/MoqHttp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a lightweight mocking tool for .net 6 plus.
+This is a lightweight mocking tool for **.NET 10 plus**.
 The goal is to stay light and easy to integrate into your project.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others